-Education for Child Counselors is crucial to being able to perform the best job you can as a Child Counselor.
+Education for Child Counselors is crucial to being able to perform the best job you can as an LPC for children.
 Child counselors become adept at making assessments of children’s individual needs and setting appropriate treatment goals.

 Children experience their own range of psychological challenges through the years.
 While adults might be proactive about going to a counselor for help with their challenges, children may need a guiding hand, and adult supervision, in seeking treatment for any of the following: anxiety, depression, PTSD, or obsessive compulsive disorder (OCD).
 Child (Pediatric) counselors work with children who have experienced a wide range of issues.
 Examples of situations or issues may include trauma as a victim of abuse or witnessing domestic violence in the home.
 Some children are going through the struggles of their parents’ separation or divorce.
 Some are dealing with identity issues and might be subject to bullying at school.
 Child counselors are there to help with all of these issues and more.

 Frequently, child counselors will employ innovative therapies or other modalities such as play therapy.
 The counselor may also be a contributing member of a team that includes other mental health professionals such as psychiatrists and specially trained nurses; the foremost goal is to always get the child the most appropriate treatment possible.